softworkz/emby-wiki/Web-Socket.md

 Data = the user object that has been updated

 #### NotificationAdded
+A user has marked notifications read.
+Presentations should refresh their notification list.

 #### NotificationUpdated
+A user has marked notifications read.
+Presentations should refresh their notification list.

 #### NotificationsMarkedRead
+A user has marked notifications read.
+Presentations should refresh their notification list.

 #### RestartRequired
 This indicates the server needs to be restarted.
 There is no data associated with this.